Invoice OCR Error Handling: How to Reduce Manual Review

 • Use preprocessing first when failures come from image quality, skew, shadows, low contrast, or extra pages.

-• Use more context-aware extraction, including prompt controls and document-type instructions, when edge cases repeat across varied layouts and OCR-only workflows keep misreading the same document patterns.
+• Use context-aware extraction (prompt controls, document-type instructions) when edge cases repeat across varied layouts and OCR-only workflows keep misreading the same document patterns.

 The Metrics and Operating Habits That Keep OCR Error Handling Under Control

-This is also where governance matters.
+Governance is the piece that turns metrics into control.
 According to PwC's 2025 Responsible AI survey, half of business leaders said turning responsible AI principles into scalable, repeatable processes was their biggest hurdle.
-Invoice extraction has the same challenge.
-Finance teams still need repeatable controls around what gets accepted, what gets flagged, how reviewers verify source-page evidence, and how recurring exceptions are fed back into rules and prompts.
+Invoice extraction has the same challenge: finance teams need repeatable controls around what gets accepted, what gets flagged, how reviewers verify source-page evidence, and how recurring exceptions feed back into rules and prompts.
 That only works if reviewers can see why something was flagged and trace it back to the source page quickly.

 Extract invoice data to Excel with natural language prompts